Contact info

 Why Bother?

 More than 146 million Americans were projected to carve pumpkins this Halloween, and that adds up to a lot of potential food waste.
 Don’t worry, I’m not asking you to nix the Halloween tradition.
 I’m just asking you to be smarter about it, and compost those leftover gourds.
 After all, pumpkins left to rot in a landfill release harmful methane pollution.
 Instead, put all that pumpkin to work by dropping it off for composting.
-In 2020, Summit County locals composted 6,300 pounds of pumpkins, up from just 1,500 pounds in 2019.

 Many locals complain that their pumpkins droop long before the spooky holiday festivities, and our October freeze-thaw cycle doesn’t help.
 Next time you’re pumpkin shopping, or if you intend to use a few for decoration at your Thanksgiving table, choose pumpkins with no soft spots.
 Look for consistent coloring and tap on the pumpkin, listening for a hollow sound.